John-S1233/MNIST-Neural-Architecture-Search-NAS/README.md

 ## Model Performance

-After running 486 trials the program selected the best model, this model was trained for 350 Epochs with a test accuracy of 99.5%.
+After running 486 trials the program selected the best model, this model was trained for 350 Epochs with a test accuracy of 99.5%. (within 0.35% of world record)
 ## Installation

 To use this project, follow these steps: